sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 ![MDK](img-1.0.png)

->**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard apps like SAP Mobile Cards.
+>**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard apps like SAP Mobile Start.
 If you are building a custom version of Mobile development kit client, there you can implement deep links by specifying related custom URL schemes.**

 ### Create a new MDK project in SAP Business Application Studio

 1. Launch the [Dev space](cp-mobile-bas-setup) in SAP Business Application Studio.

 2. Click **New Project from Template** on the `Get Started` page.